 Making the Most of Limited Time

 A credential and a paycheck traditionally existed in different timelines.
 To get paid, you first had to get educated.
-While this process worked out for many, it failed to meet the needs of a growing body of students in the United States: the non-traditional learners.
+While this process worked out for many, it failed to meet the needs of a growing body of students in the United States: non-traditional learners.

 The quintessential postsecondary student is an 18-year-old who lives in a dorm, learns full-time, and receives financial support from their parents.
 Today, that image is shifting as more non-traditional learners enter the learning space.